lubuntu-team/manual/source/2/2.2/2.2.4/libreoffice_impress.rst

 To change your view to grayscale :menuselection:`View --> Color/Grayscale --> Grayscale`.
 To view your presentation in black and white :menuselection:`View --> Color/Grayscale --> Black and White`.
 To switch back to color view :menuselection:`View --> Color/Grayscale --> Color`.

 To insert a comment into a presentation press :kbd:`Control + Alt +C` or :menuselection:`Insert --> Comments`.
 Then type your comment in the yellow note.
-To toggle viewing comnments :menuselection:`View --> Comments`.
+To toggle viewing comments :menuselection:`View --> Comments`.
 To view just one comment simply left click on the area left click on the comment.

 To quit LibreOffice impress press :kbd:`Control+Q`.